hturnbull93/bank-node/README.md

 Wrote test for `deposit` method taking 200 results in a string showing deposited 200.00 and balance of 200.00.
 Red.

+- `deposit` now checks for the amount, then if it is 200, return the relevant "200.00" string, else return the "100.00" string.

+Green.

+Wrote test for `deposit` method taking 200 then 100 results in a string showing deposited 100.00 and balance of 300.00.
+Red.

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md